The 2018 Soil Kitchen is April 14th from 9 a.m. - 2 p.m. & 15th from 9 a.m. - noon at Parque Zaragoza.

 Find out with free testing!

-The Soil Kitchen is a four-day opportunity for backyard food gardeners to receive free soil testing!
+The Soil Kitchen is an opportunity for backyard food gardeners to receive free soil testing!
 Soil brought to the kitchen will be screened for heavy metals and tested for soil nutrients.
 Soil from your backyard, schools and community gardens are all eligible and the results will help growers safely and effectively start or continue gardening.

 How does it work?